 Many sellers choose the realtor who tells them the highest asking price or lists/sells the most listings.
 This should never be the sole basis on which you choose a realtor—you must have confidence in the full spectrum of your realtor’s experience and abilities.
 Keep the following questions in mind: can this agent explain to you all aspects of the selling process?
 Does s/he have a good grasp of the market?
 Does s/he have access to a large pool of buyers and a marketing plan to attract them?
 An experienced realtor will usually cost the same as an inexperienced realtor and holding out for experience could mean more security that your ultimate home-selling goals will be attained.

 Advice from Juan Pesqueira – Let me add a little more.

 - Don’t judge a book by its cover, maybe the best agent is not the one driving the luxury car or carries the most listings.
-Maybe he shows up in a Chevy Malibu or Honda civic.
-Some agents had to start at the bottom, not all of us/them are born into the business or had the money to market to the higher end buyers/sellers.
+Some agents had to start at the bottom, not all of us are born into the business or had the money to market to the higher end buyers/sellers.
 Take it as a privilege or compliment to be their 1st luxury home client.
 You never know, they could be the next Walt Danley, Robert Joffe, Joan Levinson, etc.

 - Ask yourself this when this when you interview your next agent, “how the hell did this guy get to be interviewed by me to list my home, how is he sitting in front of me?
 If this agent is new (not a friend or family) or some outsider that might not sell many high-end real estates, then he must be doing something right just to be interviewed by you.
 He somehow got your attention, give him/her a shot.
 What’s the worst that can happen?
 The property sells…